NazzarenoGiannelli/obsidian-claude-dark-theme/README.md

 ### Method 1: Manual Installation

-1. Download the latest release from [Releases](https://github.com/NazzarenoGiannelli/obsidian-claude-dark-theme/releases)
+1. Download the zip of this repo
 2. Extract the files to your Obsidian vault's `.obsidian/themes/` directory
 3. The final path should look like: `YourVault/.obsidian/themes/claude-dark/`
 4. Open Obsidian Settings → Appearance → Themes